 If you lose your parent or your partner loses a parent, your marriage will be affected.
-The effect of the death of a parent on your marriage will be depended on the role the parent who died played in your marriage.
+The effect of the death of a parent on your marriage is depended on the role the parent played in your marriage.

-The parent who died may not have been directly involved in your marriage but even the indirect involvement can still have serious effects on your marriage.
+The parent may not have been directly involved in your marriage but even the indirect involvement can still have serious effects on your marriage.